Bucs' Arians scoffs at rumors, says he's returning 'for 2' - WTMJ

 Brady and the Bucs were 7-5 following a Week 12 loss to the Chiefs.
 But didn’t lose again, winning their final eight games.
 The last three were rematches: they beat NFC South champion New Orleans and No. 1 seed Green Bay on the road before becoming the first time in NFL history to earn the chance to play a Super Bowl in their home stadium.

 Brady did what he does best.
 And the defense came up big, a much better performance that what it put on the field in the first game against the Chiefs.
-The unit harassed Mahomes early and often, intercepting two passes and sacking him twice.
+The unit harassed Mahomes early and often, intercepting two passes and sacking him three times.

 “They chased him around all night,” Arians said.
 “Patrick wasn’t going to beat us running.
 Let him run around all day.”